fauna/faunadb-python/README.rst

 Observing Metrics
 -----------------

-Its possible to observe the metrics your calls incur by plugging into the client's observer.
+Its possible to observe each query's metrics by providing an "observer" callback.

 More information on metrics is available in the `FaunaDB Documentation <https://docs.fauna.com/fauna/current/learn/understanding/billing#perquery>`_.